15 Law Internships for High School Students in 2023

 Duration: Varies

 The U.S. Department of the Interior offers a paid internship for students from high school to the graduate level.
-Different hiring agencies within the DOI offer either part-time or full-time internships which are related to the intern’s academic field of study or desired career.
+Different hiring agencies within the DOI offer either part-time or full-time internships that are related to the intern’s academic field of study or desired career.

-This program will grant interns an inside look into public and environmental policy, and even offers the chance to eventually convert interns (if certain criteria are met) to a permanent job position or a temporary position for one to four years.
+This program will grant interns an inside look into public and environmental policy and even offers the chance to eventually convert interns (if certain criteria are met) to a permanent job position or a temporary position for one to four years.

 4. Passport to Work Youth Employment Services Program